 - Dalemain Marmalade awards (UK)

-After a little break in 2015, We had a full rebranding and proudly established the Fat Wren Farm name!
-Allowing us to combine our very own farm fresh, spray-free and chemical-free Produce and unique amazing Preserves under one name!
+After a break in 2015, we had a full rebranding and proudly established the Fat Wren Farm name!
+Allowing us to combine our very own farm fresh, spray-free and chemical-free produce and unique amazing preserves under one name!

 Fat Wren Farm Now.

 Growing food, family and fun!

 Between us we are an amazing team.
 Nick is fascinated by the science and economics of soil improvement, waste reduction, composting and growing- so much so he makes it his day job.
 He can usually be found cruising on his favourite tractor with our rescue dog Bentley hard on his heels.
 Mel is the chef, artist and jam engineer and can usually be found in the kitchen creating the "experiments", or working on another unique batch of delicious concoctions.
 Our recently released Prebiotic Tonics (TM) are a delicious boost to your gut and have gained a cult following.

 Happy Eating & Happy Living x